FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 	</tbody>
 </table>

-The first 3 packets are the standard [TCP handshake](https://www.cloudflare.com/learning/ssl/what-happens-in-a-tls-handshake/).
+The first 3 packets are the standard [TCP handshake](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Connection_establishment).
 After that SSH begins its authentication, key change and encryption setup.
-You can kinda imply this to be SSH, as the communication happens on port 22.
-More obviously, anyone looking at the traffic can easily clock this as SSH, as the setup phase loudly proclaims to be SSH.
+You can *kinda* imply this to be SSH, as the communication happens on port 22.
+More obviously, anyone looking at the traffic can easily clock this as SSH, as the setup phase [loudly proclaims](https://datatracker.ietf.org/doc/html/rfc4253#section-4.2) to be SSH.

-Even after the communication became fully encrypted, we can still infer this communication to be SSH, as this is still one specific connection, that we **know** previously talked the "SSH way".
+Even after the communication became fully encrypted, we can still infer this communication to be SSH, as this is still one specific connection, that we **know** previously talked with a "SSH smell".
 Inferring the connection type by looking at the packets and connection history is what's known as [packet-sniffing](https://en.wikipedia.org/wiki/Packet_analyzer).

 ### Blocked by firewall

-{% clickableImage "img/dumbfirewall.svg", "SSH connection blocked by firewall rule" %}
+{% clickableImage "img/dumbfirewall.svg", "SSH connection blocked by a firewall rule" %}

 <blockquote class="reaction"><div class="reaction_text">Click the image for fullscreen, or finger zoom on mobile.
 The illustrations will get longer and longer going forward.</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>